-In-depth discussion of two works presented on the recital.
-Discussion of stylistic and programmatic influences on those compositions.
+For composition majors, the research paper will present in-depth discussion of two works presented on the recital, including discussion of stylistic and programmatic influences on those compositions.
 The works may be examined separately or compared to each other.
 Internal constructive aspects must be disclosed using appropriate analytic methodology.